gyrospectre/securitybot/README.md

 Find the unique ID for that channel (it'll look similar to `C123456`), and pop that in `config/bot.yaml` too, as the `reporting_channel` key.

 ### Duo
-For Duo, you'll want to create an [Auth API][auth-api] instances, name it something clever, and keep track of the integration key, secret key, and auth API endpoint URI.
+For Duo, you'll want to create an [Auth API][auth-api] instance, name it something clever, and keep track of the integration key, secret key, and auth API endpoint URI, adding to the config yaml as required.
-I don't use Duo, so have not tested this.
+Caveat: I don't use Duo, so have not tested this functionality and it may well be broken.
+Feel free to fix and PR!

 ### Okta
-Okta support in progress, building on [Chandler Newby][mew1033]'s initial work.
-I only have access to a read-only Okta API token, which does not allow push requests.
-Could work as is, but cannot test until I get hold of a more powerful API connection (in progress!).
+Okta support has been added, building on [Chandler Newby][mew1033]'s initial work.
+You'll need a API token from the Okta console, and add it and the base url (in the form https://{org name}.okta.com) to `config/bot.yaml`.

 ### Running the bot
 Take a look at the provided `main.py` in the root directory for an example on how to use all of these.